Skip to main content

 Frequently Asked Questions

-Vampire Therapist is a casual simulation game with horror, fantasy, comedy, historical and others themes.
+Vampire Therapist is a casual role playing game with horror, fantasy, comedy, historical and others themes.
+Common tags for Vampire Therapist include gothic, indie, lgbtq+, educational, dark comedy and others.

 On average players spend around 8 hours playing Vampire Therapist.